didhubdev/DIDhub-sdk/README.md

 ## Initalise SDK
 ```
-const sdk = new DIDhubSDK(signer, secret);
+const sdk = new DIDhubSDK(signer, env, secret);
 ```
-signer, e.g. metamask signer \
+signer: e.g. metamask signer

+env: "dev" | "production" specifies where the mode is dev or production.
+This parameter only affects the opensea related functions, please put "production" if not sure

-secret is any 32 bytes hash.
+secret: is any 32 bytes hash.
 It creates uncertainly in the commit process.
 It is recommended to generate one for each user.
 This variable is optional

 ## Inputs for Domain Name Registration
 ```